 The peace was briefly interrupted when an aide objected to Chopstick’s presence in the room.
 To be fair to her phobia, Chopstick was resting, legs splayed on the cool linoleum floor and could have caused her to trip, but really?
 The supervisor asked Sarah to remove the dog.
 Chopstick knew that she couldn’t comfort Mary any longer, but was there now for Sarah.
 Watching Aaron walk Chopstick out the door was a sad footnote to this day.
 Soon after, camp David showed up and the M clan headed out into the cold winter air for a bite to eat.

 Friday was largely a repeat of the previous day, except Mary no longer phonated.
 She looked comfortable, but not clearly present.
 The linens remained sharp and alarmingly unwrinkled.
 The staff was efficient, with an emphasis on Mary’s comfort.
-We were at bedside when Karen and David arrived.
+We were at bedside when K and David arrived.
 There was no acknowledgment of us.
-Karen proclaimed David’s love for Mary and reassured M that she (Karen) would look after D. She went on to say that she had moved into her (Mary’s) bed and finished with a loud telling of a Yiddish story.
-David said nothing and left with Karen.
-The afternoon was punctuated by a visit from my cousin Ann and her husband Tom.
+K proclaimed David’s love for Mary and reassured M that she (K) would look after D. She went on to say that she had moved into her (Mary’s) bed and finished with a loud telling of a Yiddish story.
+David said nothing and left with K. The afternoon was punctuated by a visit from my cousin Ann and her husband Tom.
 Ann had lost her parents and both sisters under unfortunate medical circumstances and was very sympathetic.
 Tom was characteristically sturdy and supportive.
 We were glad for their company.
 We sat around Mary’s bed and chatted, as if Mary were with us and just uncharacteristically quiet.
 There was no Sanka coffee, and thankfully, no half defrosted, stale Entenmanns coffee cake to be served.

 At this point, Mary couldn’t even handle having her lips moistened as a single drop of water into her mouth lead to an alarming, unprotected death rattle.
 The nurse told us that Mary’s time was near and Sarah, a former hospice nurse, concurred.
 We alerted Susan, who drove down from Buffalo to see Mary at the end.
 That night, we went out for a pizza, focaccia sandwiches and beer.
 It was another chilly night and felt quite surreal.
 Fearing we would never see Mary alive again, we retrieved Chopstick from the Honda and took her for a short walk and, after a poop, sneaked her up the service elevator, narrowly evading the late night staff.